Skip to main content

 With this configuration, the Language Model component is meant to support an action completed by another component, rather than producing a text response for a standard chat-based interaction.
 For an example, the Smart Function component uses an LLM to create a function from natural language input.

-If your provider or model isn't supported by the core Language Model component, additional single-provider language model components are available in the Bundles section of the Components menu.
+If your provider or model isn't supported by the Language Model core component, additional provider-specific models are available in the Bundles section of the Components menu.

-You can use bundled components directly in your flows or you can connect them to other components that accept a LanguageModel input, such as the Language Model and Agent components.
+You can use these provider-specific components directly in your flows in the same place that you would use the Language Model core component.
+Or, you can connect them to other components that accept a LanguageModel input, such as the Smart Function and Agent components.

-For example, to connect bundled components to the core Language Model component, do the following:
+For example, to connect a provider-specific component to the Agent component, do the following:

 Search